go-dedup/fsimilar/README.e.md

 ### Usage example

-Let take a look at how to use `{{.Name}}`.
+Let's take a look at how to use `{{.Name}}`.
 There are three test files in the `test/` directory, all generated with the same `find test/sim -type f` command.
 The only different between them is the actual file order in the list files.
 We'll use the first one for explanation in the following scenarios.

 #### > {{cat "test/sim.lstA" | color "sh"}}